 9. Florist and Gift Shops in Malaysia

-Therefore, it is not recommended to check out these florist and gift shops in Malaysia for ribbon supplies unless you are going to buy a gift and have it wrapped by them.
+Therefore, it is not recommended to check out these florists and gift shops in Malaysia for ribbon supplies unless you will buy a gift and have it wrapped by them.

 - Ribbon Grades: Grade C and D mostly

 - Price: Varies

 10. Stationery Shops in Malaysia

 Some stationary shops do carry ribbons, but they are very straightforward and standard colours like black, white, gold, and red most of the time.

 The variety is also simple, meaning you may find a quarter, half and maybe one-inch ribbons.